-• HIV Counseling, Testing and Referral - RWHAP Part C funds can be used to provide HIV Counseling, Testing, and Referral (CTR) services to high risk targeted populations in the designated service area in order to identify people with HIV and link them into medical care.
+HIV Counseling, Testing, and Referral (CTR) - RWHAP Part C funds can be used to provide HIV Counseling, Testing, and Referral (CTR) services to high-risk targeted populations in the designated service area in order to identify people with HIV and link them into medical care.
 However, recipients must coordinate these services with other HIV prevention and testing programs to avoid duplication of effort.
-Linkages and formal referral mechanisms should be established to ensure follow-up care and treatment for those persons identified as having HIV.
-Please note that RWHAP Part C funds cannot (1) supplant CTR efforts paid for by other sources, or (2) support routine CTR services in the general patient population, or testing activities in the general population.
+You should establish linkages and formal referral mechanisms to ensure follow-up care and treatment for those persons identified as having HIV.
+Please note that RWHAP Part C funds cannot (1) supplant CTR efforts paid for by other sources, (2) support routine CTR services in the general patient population, or (3) support testing activities in the general population.
 If HIV CTR is provided, these services must comply with sections 2661 to 2663 of the PHS Act.
 The revised HHS Guidelines for CTR are available at: http://aidsinfo.nih.gov/guidelines.
 The CTR program also must assure the confidentiality of patient information in compliance with applicable federal, state, and local laws.